Starglancer/DogeNodes/README.md

 ## Description

-A winforms based application to analyse the Dogecoin blockchain network and monitor the status of an individual node
+A Windows Forms based application to analyse the Dogecoin blockchain network and monitor the status of an individual node

 ## Screenshots